Stock events for Allogene Therapeutics, Inc. (ALLO)

 Overview of Allogene Therapeutics, Inc.’s business

-Allogene Therapeutics, Inc. is a clinical-stage immuno-oncology company focused on developing and commercializing genetically engineered allogeneic T cell therapies for cancer and autoimmune diseases.
-The company's core focus is on creating "off-the-shelf" AlloCAR T™ products, designed to be readily available for a broad patient population, overcoming the complexities of patient-specific autologous CAR T therapies.
-Its pipeline includes product candidates like Cemacabtagene ansegedleucel (cema-cel) for large B-cell lymphoma and chronic lymphocytic leukemia, ALLO-316 for advanced renal cell carcinoma, and ALLO-329 for autoimmune diseases.
-Other clinical-stage products target multiple myeloma, small cell lung cancer, gastric and pancreatic cancer, and acute myeloid leukemia.
+Allogene Therapeutics, Inc. is a clinical-stage biotechnology company focused on developing and commercializing genetically engineered allogeneic T cell therapies for cancer and autoimmune diseases.
+The company creates "off-the-shelf" AlloCAR T™ products to overcome the complexities of autologous CAR T therapies.
+Its pipeline includes Cemacabtagene Ansegedleucel (Cema-Cel) for Large B-Cell Lymphoma (LBCL), ALLO-316 for Renal Cell Carcinoma (RCC), and ALLO-329 for autoimmune diseases (AID).

 ALLO’s Geographic footprint

-Allogene Therapeutics' primary operations are based in the United States, with its headquarters in South San Francisco, California, and additional offices in Los Angeles, California, and a manufacturing facility in Newark, California.
-The company's global presence is characterized by multi-center clinical trials across North America, Europe, and potentially other regions, as well as global collaborations for research and technology access.
+Allogene Therapeutics' primary operations are based in the United States, with headquarters and R&D facilities in South San Francisco, California, and manufacturing operations in Newark, California.
+The company conducts multi-center clinical trials across North America, Europe, Australia, and South Korea.

 ALLO Corporate Image Assessment